 Using an online accessibility checker

 Using a software to check the status online could be a great option.
 Your options include WAVE which is a web accessibility evaluation tool.
 It checks for compliance with accessibility standards such as WCAG.
+You can also use website accessibility checker, to get an exact read on your site's level of conformance with WCAG 2.1

 Such software can be instrumental in informing you about the improvements you can bring about in your website.